FAQs - Fees

 What happens if I am also covered by another tax expense policy, for example through membership of the FSB?

-IPSE standard contractor membership entitles all members to acquire an interest in IPSE’s PEI policy (IPSE Plus membership provides the same for Sch36 Pre-Dispute matters), but does not give members direct rights against the insurer, as it is IPSE’s policy.
+IPSE full membership entitles all members to acquire an interest in IPSE’s PEI policy (IPSE Plus membership provides the same for Sch36 Pre-Dispute matters), but does not give members direct rights against the insurer, as it is IPSE’s policy.